Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 6. You work with a table that has one column for `name` .
 Some of these names have prefixes.
 You want to identify all of the doctors.
 Which query will return every name that starts with the prefix `'Dr.'` ?
 	`WHERE name LIKE  `Dr.%`;

-7. You need to perform a SQL join .You want to return all the columns with records matching on the
+7. You need to perform a SQL join .You want to return all the columns with records matching on the `device_id` column between the `employees` and `machines` tables.You also want to return records from the `employees` table.
+Which of the following queries would you use ?